AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Proof of Insurance

-Your proof of insurance can either be a paper or digital insurance card.
-If your insurance company has a mobile app, you can likely access your insurance ID card on it.
+You’ll need to show proof of insurance during traffic stops, either in paper or digital form.
+If your insurance company has a mobile app, you can often access a digital copy of your insurance ID card right from your phone.

-Getting insurance after you haven’t had it for a period of time will make it more difficult to find the lowest rates.
-Additionally, some companies may not want to insure you, as you’re more of a risk compared to someone with consistent coverage.
+Getting insurance after a lapse in coverage may make it harder to find affordable insurance rates.
+Additionally, some companies may not want to insure you, as you’re more risky than someone with consistent coverage.
 However, the process of getting car insurance will work the same way.
-You should compare quotes from multiple providers, research insurers by reading reviews on AutoInsurance.com, and pay your premium to begin coverage on your effective date.
+You should compare quotes from multiple providers, research insurers, and pay your premium to begin coverage on your effective date.

 How to Appeal Fines

-In Arkansas, the appeals process will depend on your local circuit court.
-For example, in Fayetteville, you can appeal parking violations that you believe were made in error by submitting an appeals form 14 days from the violation date.
-You can do this online at https://fayetteville.citationportal.com/.
+In Arkansas, the appeals process will depend on your local circuit court.5 For example, in Fayetteville, you can appeal parking violations that you believe were made in error by submitting an appeals form 14 days from the violation date.
+You can do this online.
 Check with your local municipality for more information on the appeals process.

 Here are the basics you need to know about car insurance as an Arkansas driver.